ibm-cloud-docs/openwhisk/pkg_obstorage.md

     {: screen}

-## Listening for changes to a bucket with the (Experimental) Object Storage events source
+## Listening for changes to a bucket by using the (Experimental) Object Storage events source
 {: #pkg_obstorage_ev}

 The `/whisk.system/cos-experimental` package might be unstable, change frequently in ways that aren't compatible with earlier versions, and might be discontinued with a short notice.
 This package isn't recommended for use in production environments.
 This experimental package is currently available only in the US-South region.